Unconditional Love: A Valentine’s Day Gift to Ourselves and Others

 Patanjali, creator of the Yoga Sutra, wrote about how the practice of Yoga contains 8 “limbs”.
 These principles of Yoga have become the map for which we direct our lives.
 The Yamas and the Niyamas are the first two limbs and help guide us to being the best version of ourselves.
 The yamas are guidelines for how to operate in society, while the niyamas show how to elevate our inner being.

-Suacha is the second Niyama.
+The principle Suacha is the second Niyama.
 It is loosely defined as cleanliness or purity.
 I believe this is a time more than ever for Suacha.
 The post pandemic opinions that run rampant AND it being a presidential election year this may be a LOUD cry for a radical practice of Suacha, (that may be a little dramatic…).
 Sometimes we get so clouded by the opinions of others and the internal response that it gives us, that we struggle to remember what is our own truth because it becomes so muddied with clutter and then uncertainty.

-What is Suacha?
+What is the principle called Suacha?

 Suacha is a principle in which we literally clean up our lives, and I believe this all starts with our thoughts.
 If our inner landscape is a mess, it is likely the rest of life follows suit.
 Relationships are probably splintered, and our general happiness may be clouded if our inner world is cluttered.
 This principle encourages us to watch the unclean thoughts that enter into our mind–fear, worries, competition, anger and more.